Former German nobility in the Nazi Party: Principality of Schaumburg-Lippe

 The House of Schaumburg-Lippe had ten members in the Nazi party.
 Hitler wanted these high-ranking members of society for propaganda reasons – the more who joined, the more socially acceptable his new regime would be.
-Like Friedrich and his brother Prince Wolrad, Hitler appointed many of these new members to the Sturmabteilung as stormtroopers.
-Hitler made various assurances to its members, leading them to believe he intended to restore the monarchy.
+Like Friedrich, and his brother Prince Wolrad, Hitler appointed many of these new members to the Sturmabteilung as stormtroopers.
+Hitler made various assurances to the party's noble members, leading them to believe he intended to restore the monarchy.
 Friedrich Christian was a speaker for the Nazi Party in 1929, and worked vigorously to gain the support of other noble families behind Hitler.
-He worked closely with Propaganda Minister Joseph Goebbels.> Goebbels gave him a position in the newly created Ministry of Public Enlightenment and Propaganda.
-By April 1933, Friedrich Christian was both an upper privy councillor and Goebbels' adjutant.
-That year, the prince arranged for the Minister's involvement in the Berlin University book burning.
+He worked closely with Propaganda Minister Joseph Goebbels, who gave him a position in the newly created Ministry of Public Enlightenment and Propaganda.

+By April 1933, Friedrich Christian was both an upper privy councillor and Goebbels's adjutant.
+That year, the prince arranged for the minister's involvement in the Berlin University book burning.
 As evident from photographs and diaries during that time, Hitler and Goebbels both held Friedrich Christian in high esteem.
-As WWII continued with German military defeats, Hitler became more suspicious of royal and noble families, questioning their loyalties.
+As World War II led to German military defeats, Hitler became more suspicious of royal and noble families, questioning their loyalties.
 By 1943, he secretly ordered all Nazi bureaucracies to compile a record of members, and then personally decided if they were to be "retired" or allowed to stay.
 Most of the princes were unwillingly booted out of the party as a result.
 Goebbels went to Hitler to protect Friedrich Christian, who obtained a special waiver, for the prince's "future deployment in the Propaganda Ministry".

-In 1947, four German princes Friedrich Christian, Prince August Wilhelm of Prussia, Prince Philipp of Hesse, and Hereditary Prince Ernst of Lippe, were brought under arrest to the war crimes jail at Nuremberg in order to appear as witnesses in a portion of the 16 trials of high-ranking Nazi criminals.
-Viewed as an "old-line party member" who made propaganda excursions to many foreign countries on Goebbels' behalf, Friedrich Christian was the last of the four to testify.
+In 1947, four German princes—Friedrich Christian, Prince August Wilhelm of Prussia, Prince Philipp of Hesse, and Hereditary Prince Ernst of Lippe—were brought under arrest to the war crimes jail at Nuremberg in order to appear as witnesses in a portion of 16 trials of high-ranking Nazi criminals.
+Viewed as an "old-line party member" who made propaganda excursions to many foreign countries on Goebbels's behalf, Friedrich Christian was the last of the four to testify.

-Principality of Schwarzburg

-(Abolished 22 November 1918)

-Günther Victor, Prince of Schwarzburg (1852–1925) was the final sovereign prince of Schwarzburg-Rudolstadt and Schwarzburg-Sondershausen, and also the last German royal to abdicate in the wake of the November Revolution of 1918.
-Following the outbreak of the German revolution Prince Günther abdicated on 22 November 1918.
-Following his death in Sondershausen he was succeeded as head of the House of Schwarzburg by Prince Sizzo.
-Died childless.